PoisonIvory/sage/Project/AI_GENERATION_RULES.md

 - **Documentation Update:**
   - All new features, fields, or standards must be documented in the appropriate Markdown files.
   - **If not updated:** Refuse to submit and prompt for documentation.
-- **CHANGELOG.md Update:**
-  - All significant changes must be logged in `CHANGELOG.md` with date, section, rationale, and author.
-  - **If not updated:** Flag for review.

 ### 3.5 Feedback Loop